-Is ESO worth playing in 2021 for the loot?
+Is ESO worth playing for the loot?
 If you’re a fellow loot lover then heck yes, you will find that the gear makes it more than worthwhile.

 ZOS has implemented numerous other quality of life type changes to Elder Scrolls Online over the years since release.
 They have made the game a much more enjoyable experience to play.

 The crafting bag (available with an active ESO Plus subscription) is a virtual necessity for hoarders but you can get by without it.
 There are nine levels of crafting across three trades, plus runes for enchanting, ingredients for potion making, and now jewelry making has also been introduced – you get the picture, my poor characters are swimming in materials.

 However, they do so in style as the dye system followed by the outfit system was introduced providing even more freedom to customise one’s appearance (through obtaining and learning style motifs).

 The characters also have plenty of company from other players thanks to the removal of alliance segregation in the PVE world with the One Tamriel update.
 Players are now able to quest, run dungeons or just socialise in a tavern with friends from any alliance.
 This extends to friends of all levels as everyone, and everything is now scaled to max level through gaining lowbie bonuses to stats that are gradually repealed until the character hits level 50 and reaches champion point 160.

 The veteran rank system was overhauled back in 2016 to make leveling your second, third, fourth etc. character much easier (as Champion Points are player account-based, all alternate characters you have are able to access your accumulated account-wide Champion Points at level 50).
 If you want to level even more characters, additional character slots also became available for purchase via the crown store.